julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 <br/><br/><br/>

 ![alt]({{ site.url }}{{ site.baseurl }}/images/big_rock/top25.jpg)
-* As to be expected, a local heavy tournament.
+* As expected, a local heavy tournament.

 ![alt]({{ site.url }}{{ site.baseurl }}/images/big_rock/map1.jpg)
 * Each red dot is the city of a participant.
 Multiple participants can come from one point on the map.